 Featuring a side cut of 65/53/60 mm, the wooden air-core offers you air pockets that reduce weight without compromising on the durability.
 Stepping into the ski bindings will give you control over all the snowy steep hills that you need to conquer.

 3. Fischer Outback 68 Skis

 The Fischer Outback 68 Crown Skis have a tip of 68 mm and a waist of 59 mm providing you with an excellent ratio to track and turn.
-Giving you full control with pace, these skis are constructed with an off-track crown.
+Giving you full control with pace, these cross country skis are constructed with an off-track crown.
 This not only gives you great control when you are going downhill but also some sturdy grip while you ascend.

 The metal-edged Fischer Outback 68 Skis weigh 1990 grams and side cut of 68/59/64 mm.
-Constructed with mohair and nylon, your skis will glide on snow like butter on a hot pan – giving you the adventure you are thriving for.
+Constructed with mohair and nylon, your cross country skis will glide on snow like butter on a hot pan – giving you the adventure you are thriving for.
 They are available in different sizes and are priced around $259.95.

 4. Fischer S-Bound 112 Crown Skis

 You may find them to be heavier than your average pair of XC skis – around 6 pounds per pair.
 But this weight will give your skis the power to handle deep and steep snow.
 Do not let their width fool you – they float excellently during backcountry skiing, and their chic design and color are additional features to show off.

 The Fischer S-Bound 112 Crown provides you with 34 mm of side-cut that lets you turn with ease and control.
 You can add climbing skins for added traction.

 These wax-less skis are guaranteed to make your winters exciting.
 The double camber gives your skis the energy and pop while you make your turns.
 Explore the snowy terrain with the Fischer S-Bound 112 Crown Cross-Country Skis.